flokk.

 Casa da Guia Restaurants (Cascais)

 This restored 19th-century manor on the coastal road just outside Cascais houses several good restaurants including Furnas do Guincho and a terrace seafood spot with views of the Atlantic.
-It is a rel
+It is a relaxed spot to let kids roam on the clifftop gardens while adults enjoy a proper seafood lunch with a glass of vinho verde.

 food_and_drink